 Why it is important to choose the right web security software

-When you choose a third-party web security software, you trust that company with the security of your business.
+When you choose a third-party web security service, you trust that company with the security of your business.
 A wrong choice, in this case, can be disastrous.
 If you take a vulnerability scanner, for instance, choosing the wrong one can land you in all sorts of trouble.

 Most vulnerability assessment and pentest providers are not comprehensive enough to cover all the issues.
 They might not provide step-by-step guidance to fix vulnerabilities.
 Some lack the opportunity to collaborate with security experts.
 Some scanners cannot scan behind logged-in pages, some do not help you with compliance reporting at all.